katallaxie/katallaxie.dev/content/experience/microsoft.md

 company: "Microsoft"
 location: "Berlin, Germany"
 duration: "2021-2022"
+summary: Made the life more then 150 million devlopers easier by building tools and services for them.
 ---

 ### Moved back to Jena, joined an 175 year old technology leader 🦄